AnishAzharudeen/LittleCouture/README.md

 ![Submissions page](static/images/Media/unlike.jpg)

+### Future Enhancement:

+1. To Create Staff Login to approve the request.

+2. Add more customisation

 ## Testing and Validation
 Testing and validation are crucial to ensure the blog functions correctly and provides a great user experience.
 The following testing methods were used: